-This RAR-related Orphan Receptor Gamma (RORγ) assay kit is an all-inclusive assay system that includes, in addition to RORγ Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a reference agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.
+This RAR-related Orphan Receptor Gamma (RORγ) assay kit is an all-inclusive assay system that includes, in addition to RORγ Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a reference inverse-agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.